 Loading Events

 Dia de Los Muertos is a highly celebrated and significant holiday held throughout Mexico, Latin America, and the Southwest.
 It is a day when homage is paid with prayers, offerings of food and the building of altars to those who have gone before us.
 Join Guerrero and his unique masked characters as they celebrate Día de los Muertos (Day of the Dead) with hilarious and moving storytelling, turning stereotypes on their heads.
-Among the characters making appearances are the poetry spouting “El Vato Poeta,” the flirtatious “La Comadre,” the wise “El Abuelito,” and other beloved characters that Guerrero, a prolific playwright, has created to express the humor and sadness of our lives.
+Among the characters making appearances are the poetry-spouting “El Vato Poeta,” the flirtatious “La Comadre,” the wise “El Abuelito,” and other beloved characters that Guerrero, a prolific playwright, has created to express the humor and sadness of our lives.
 Guerrero’s storytelling puts life into perspective in a delightful and engaging way, helping us accept and even laugh at our most primal fears about death.

 This free program is made possible by Arizona Humanities.